William Hazlitt: The Spirit of the Age

 Now, again, the harshness is softened, and the focus shifts to Coleridge's positive attributes.
-One of the most learned and brilliant men of the age, Coleridge may not be its greatest writer—but he is its "most impressive talker".
-Even his "apostacy" is somewhat excused by noting that in recent times, when "Genius stopped the way of Legitimacy...it was to be...crushed", regrettably but understandably leading many former liberals to protect themselves by siding with the powers that be.
+Coleridge, according to Hazlitt, though one of the most learned and brilliant men of the age, was not necessarily its greatest writer, but he was its "most impressive talker," and he excused Coleridge's "apostacy" by noting that in recent times, when "Genius stopped the way of Legitimacy...it was to be...crushed."
+Thus, for Hazlitt, Coleridge sought, in the same regrettable but understandable vein as many other leading liberals, to protect himself by siding with the powers that be.

 Southey, whose political about-face was more blatant than that of the others, still comes in for a measure of biting criticism: "not truth, but self-opinion is the ruling principle of Mr. Southey's mind".
 Yet Hazlitt goes out of his way to admire where he can.
 For example, "Mr. Southey's prose-style can scarcely be too much praised", and "In all the relations and charities of private life, he is correct, exemplary, generous, just".

 Hazlitt contrasts Scott and Byron; he skewers his nemesis Gifford; he praises—not without his usual strictures—Jeffrey; and goes on to portray, in one way or another, such notables as Mackintosh, Brougham, Canning, and Wilberforce.

 His praise of the poet Thomas Campbell has been cited as one major instance where Hazlitt's critical judgement proved wrong.
 Hazlitt can scarcely conceal his enthusiasm for such poems as Gertrude of Wyoming, but neither the poems nor Hazlitt's judgement of them have withstood the test of time.
 His friends Hunt and Lamb get briefer coverage, and—Hazlitt was never one to mince words—they come in for some relatively gentle chiding amid the praise.
 One American author makes an appearance, Washington Irving, under his pen name of Geoffrey Crayon.

 In this manner twenty-five character sketches combine to "form a vivid panorama of the age".
 Through it all, the author reflects on the Spirit of the Age as a whole, as, for example, "The present is an age of talkers, and not of doers; and the reason is, that the world is growing old.
 We are so far advanced in the Arts and Sciences, that we live in retrospect, and doat on past achievements".

 Some critics have thought the essays in The Spirit of the Age highly uneven in quality and somewhat hastily thrown together, at best "a series of perceptive but disparate and impressionistic sketches of famous contemporaries".
 It has also been noted, however, that the book is more than a mere portrait gallery.
 A pattern of ideas ties them together.
 No thesis is overtly stated, but some thoughts are developed consistently throughout.